qq431169079/The-Pixelnet/README.md

 No-one is responsible for your actions but yourself, the contributors are not responsible for your nor anyone elses actions and possible subsequent consequences, educational or otherwise.
 The contributers do not condone the malicious nor unethical use of this program nor any piece of it.

+For the imports, and by extension the program, to work, you must use Python 3.9 and run the drone_base.py script to start up the bot.
+Running individual modules does not work.
 ## By utilizing this program or any piece of it, you understand that this program is for educational use only.